 Long-term incentive programs that entitle employees to acquire shares are subject to AGM approval.
 The qualification period for LTI 2015, LTI 2016 and LTI 2017 were in effect during the financial year.
 The qualification period for LTI 2015 was concluded after the close of the financial year and LTI 2018 was launched.
-All longterm incentive programs are share matching and profit-based employee stock option plans.
+All long-term incentive programs are share matching and profit-based employee stock option plans.

 All ongoing long-term incentive programs have been approved by an Annual General Meeting.
-The current program covers up to 100 senior executives and other individuals deemed to be able to influence Clas Ohlson's development in the through allotment of shares.
-If the employee holds the acquired shares and is still employed by the Group after the end of the qualification period, the company will issue matching shares to the employee.
+The current program covers up to 100 senior executives and other individuals deemed to be able to influence Clas Ohlson's development in the long-term.

 All participants up to and including LTI 2014 acquired series B shares in Clas Ohlson corresponding to a value of not less than 5 per cent and not more than 10 per cent of their annual basic salary.
-Participants acquired series B Clas Ohlson shares, at market price, which the company will later match (1:1) free of charge
+Participants acquired series B Clas Ohlson shares, at market price, which the company will later match (1:1) free of charge through allotment of shares.
+If the employee holds the acquired shares and is still employed by the Group after the end of the qualitfication period, the company will issue matching shares to the employee.